The Aviation Law Review: Australia

 For foreign-registered operators to gain authorisation to operate in Australia, there are a few different avenues they can take.

-As a contracting state to the Convention on International Civil Aviation (the Chicago Convention), Australia has, in its Aviation State Safety Programme, set out a state safety policy, which ensures an effective safety system through various pieces of legislation.
+As a contracting state to the Convention on International Civil Aviation (Chicago Convention), Australia has, in its aviation state safety programme, set out a state safety policy, which ensures an effective safety system through various pieces of legislation.

-The ATSB is an independent body established to investigate transport safety matters, assess reports on safety matters, informing the public about transport safety matters, and many other responsibilities as set out under the Transport Safety Investigations Act 2003 (Cth).
+The ATSB is an independent body established to investigate transport safety matters, assess reports on safety matters and inform the public about transport safety matters, and having many other responsibilities as set out under the Transport Safety Investigations Act 2003 (Cth).

 Under Sections 18 and 19 of this Act, immediately reportable matters, including death or serious injury to a passenger, serious damage to an aircraft or the aircraft going missing, must be immediately reported to a nominated official (ATSB or its CEO), and this must be followed up by a written report within 72 hours.

-As regards ongoing safety matters, CASA's Maintenance Standards subcommittee oversees the relevant regulations.
-These include airworthiness standards and ongoing airworthiness requirements, a part of which is the need for ongoing maintenance to the standards set out in the Civil Aviation Safety Regulations.
+As regards ongoing safety matters, CASA's maintenance standards subcommittee oversees the relevant regulations.
+These include airworthiness standards and ongoing airworthiness requirements, a part of which is the need for ongoing maintenance to the standards set out in the Civil Aviation Safety Regulations.25

-In respect of each passenger, Section 41C sets out that under a contract of insurance, the insurer's liability to indemnify the carrier against personal injury liability is required to be for an amount of no less than A$725,000 for domestic carriage, and 480,000 special drawing rights (SDR) for any Montreal Convention or other carriage.
+In respect of each passenger, Section 41C sets out that under a contract of insurance, the insurer's liability to indemnify the carrier against personal injury liability is required to be for an amount of no less than A$925,000 for domestic carriage, and 480,000 special drawing rights (SDRs) for any Montreal Convention or other carriage.

 The penalty for a person who intentionally contravenes Part IVA is up to two years' imprisonment.27